Hopelab-Chatbot/hopelab_ayachatbot/README.md

 FB_PAGE_ACCESS_TOKEN
 ```

-With these in place, you can run the application with
+With these in place, and the Facebook Messenger webhook on a public facing url, you can run the application with

 ```bash
 node index.js